 The faculty track and evaluate program-specific student learning objectives that are unique to the educational program.
 The data collected should be used to drive continual improvement and optimize student learning in the course or program.

-Components of the Student Learning Outcomes Reporting Template
+Major Components of the Student Learning Outcomes Reporting Template

 • Expected Outcome